Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Analysis

 Table~\ref{t1} compares the performance of BB84 protocol and our proposed Parrondo's paradox-based DTQW protocol obtained from simulations of both schemes under (i) ideal conditions, and (ii) a full intercept-and-resend attack.
 To establish a baseline, we simulated the BB84 protocol using a single-qubit prepare-and-measure scheme in Qiskit.
 In the ideal case, the sifted keys obtained by Alice and Bob match perfectly, resulting in a QBER $\approx0$.
 The sifted key is formed after Alice and Bob publicly compare their measurement bases and retain only those bits for which compatible bases were used, discarding the rest.
 Under an intercept-and-resend attack, Eve collapses the prepared quantum state by measuring it in a randomly chosen basis and resending her outcome.
 This induces a well-known disturbance of approximately 0.25 in the sifted key.
 Our implementation reproduces this behavior, confirming that BB84 detects eavesdropping statistically through a characteristic but relatively mild increase in QBER.
 This detection requires a sufficiently large number of transmitted qubits for reliable estimation.
 The results of our proposed protocol demonstrate a qualitatively different behavior.
 The periodic evolution reliably recovers the encrypted messages with high success probability.
 The most notable effect appears when Eve attempts an intercept-and-resend attack.
 By performing a measurement, Eve collapses the multi-amplitude quantum-walk state and is unable to reproduce the private coin dynamics.
 Consequently, Alice’s decryption no longer yields peaked distributions; instead, it approaches a near-uniform output.
-The probability of recovering the correct message falls to approximately 0.04–0.08 (see, Fig.~\ref{f5} (a)), corresponding to QBER values in the range 0.92–0.96 (see, Fig.~\ref{f5} (b)), which is dramatically higher than BB84’s 0.25.
+The probability of recovering the correct message falls to approximately 0.04–0.08 (see, Fig.~\ref{f5} (a)), corresponding to QBER values in the range 0.92–0.96 (see, Fig.~\ref{f5} (b)), which is notably larger than the characteristic disturbance of 0.25 induced in BB84 under the same attack model, reflecting the different ways in which the two protocols respond to adversarial measurement.
 Thus, any adversarial intervention results in almost total failure of decryption, enabling immediate and unmistakable detection without the need for statistical sampling.
 In addition, the BB84 protocol does not have native authentication.
-To authenticate the legitimate communicating parties, an additional classical channel is required, whereas our proposed protocol ensures intrinsic authentication, enabling secure message transfer and instantaneous eavesdropper detection from a single experimental run rather than relying on statistical averaging over long keys.
+To authenticate the legitimate communicating parties, an additional classical channel is required, whereas our proposed protocol ensures an implicit authentication feature, as Eve’s intervention disrupts the periodic reconstruction, enabling secure message transfer and instantaneous eavesdropper detection from a single run rather than relying on statistical averaging over long keys.
+This work is primarily a demonstration of a secure quantum communication protocol based on Parrondo dynamics, implemented at the circuit level on NISQ-compatible architectures.
+At the same time, the protocol is inspired by QKD in the sense that it leverages disturbance under measurement as a signature of adversarial intervention.
+We emphasize that the work is not intended as a replacement for BB84‑style QKD protocols, but rather as a demonstration of how quantum walk dynamics can serve as a new cryptographic resource.
+More broadly, the framework can be viewed as a cryptographic primitive, where information encoding, transmission, and recovery are governed by structured quantum walk dynamics.